 Provision for Credit Losses.
-Based on management's analysis of the allowance for credit losses described in Note 2(g) of our consolidated financial statements "Summary of Significant Accounting Policies - Allowance for Credit Losses," we recorded a provision for credit losses of \$1.2 million for the year ended December 31, 2024 and a provision for loan losses of \$927,000 for the year ended December 31, 2023.
-The increased provision for credit losses in 2024 was primarily due to higher loss rates in the automobile and recreational vehicle portfolios.
+Based on management's analysis of the allowance for credit losses described in Note 2(g) of our consolidated financial statements "Summary of Significant Accounting Policies - Allowance for Credit Losses," we recorded a provision for credit losses of \$1.2 million for the year ended December 31, 2024 and a provision for loan losses of \$927,000 for the year ended December 31, 2024 was primarily due to higher loss rates in the automobile and recreational vehicle portfolios.